of the Manitou Foundation

-In 2002, the Acre Association of Indigenous Agroforestry Agents (Associação do Movimento dos Agentes Agroflorestais Indígenas do Acre/AMAAIAC) was formed and worked with the Brazils state government to provide a part-time salary for indigenous agroforestry agents.
-The agroforestry program became an unqualified success, providing both food and income and spurring the people to take on an ambassador role of sorts, spreading their message of forest conservation and sustainability beyond their territory.
+In 2002, the Acre Association of Indigenous Agroforestry Agents (Associação do Movimento dos Agentes Agroflorestais Indígenas do Acre/AMAAIAC) was formed and worked with Brazil’s state government to provide a part-time salary for indigenous agroforestry agents.
+The agroforestry program became an unqualified success, providing both food and income and spurring the people to take on an ambassador role, spreading their message of forest conservation and sustainability beyond their territory.

-That process began accelerating in 2007, when the Apiwtxa Association with the help of the Manitou Foundation purchased 87 hectares of degraded land near the village of Marechal Thaumaturgo and built the Yorenka Atame School to educate neighboring populations on sustainable development practices such as agroforestry.
+This work began accelerating in 2007, when the Apiwtxa Association with the help of the Manitou Foundation purchased 87 hectares of degraded land near the village of Marechal Thaumaturgo and built the Yorenka Atame School to educate neighboring communities on sustainable development practices such as agroforestry.

 A key component of Ta S’ina’s work was the creation of a Native American seed bank to preserve ancient seed species.
 These seeds are vital to providing a consistent, reliable, and healthy food source.
 Traditionally, the Lakota were nomads who obtained their food primarily by hunting buffalo and harvesting wild-crafted foods.
 Eventually they adopted native farming practices from surrounding plains tribes.
 On reservations today, however, the Sioux diet, like that of most tribes throughout North America, is heavily reliant on federal food commodities.
 Every registered member of the Sioux Tribe receives white sugar, white flour, powdered milk, eggs, lard, coffee, and canned meat.